marcellosurdi/ComboBoxComponent/README.md

-# Autocomplete Component
+# ComboBoxComponent
-AutocompleteComponent is a very lightweight and dependency-free web component written in pure JavaScript.
+ComboBoxComponent is a very lightweight and dependency-free web component written in pure JavaScript.

 ## Usage
 Make sure that you have [Node.js](http://nodejs.org/) installed, then: